Before Your Session

 When it comes to your headshot photo session, there are a number of ways you can prepare in advance to make sure you have the most successful and positive experience.
 Every session is different, so some of these tips may or may not be applicable to your unique photography needs, but overall, these are my top tips for everyone to ensure you look and feel your best during your photoshoot.

 The fit of your clothing is important.
-Baggy or excessively tight clothing won’t bring out your best look.
+Avoid baggy or excessively tight clothing.

 DO: